MCPL unveils new bookmobile

-The library received the bookmobile in July, replacing the former “Betsy Blue,” which had been in use since later 2011.
+The library received the bookmobile in July, replacing the former “Betsy Blue,” which had been in use since late-2011.

-KDLA had reached out to the library initially three or four years ago, according to library Director Aimee Newberry.
-She and MCPL outreach coordinator, Angie Smith, heard back from KDLA in March and were told the library would be one of the recipients of funding.
+KDLA had reached out to the library three or four years ago, according to library Director Aimee Newberry.
+She and MCPL outreach coordinator Angie Smith heard back from KDLA in March and were told the library would be one of the recipients of funding.

 Within its first week of operation, the new bookmobile had 48 visitors and 131 materials checked out.

-“On behalf of the city, we are blessed to have the library here,” said Livermore Mayor Jesse Johnson.
+“On behalf of the city, we are blessed to have the library here,” Livermore Mayor Jesse Johnson said.
 “The way we do things together has been awesome.”

 Newberry said having the bookmobile service has served the community well in many ways and that an upgrade was needed.